autowarefoundation/autoware.universe/system/velodyne_monitor/Readme.md

 ### About temperature threshold

-According to the datasheet of each models, operational temperatures are below.
+According to the datasheet of each model, operational temperatures are below.

 | Model Name     | Operational Temperature [℃] |
 | -------------- | ---------------------------- |